msorkhpar/latex-formula-to-skeleton/README.md

 ## LaTeX Formula Skeleton Generator

 This repository provides a solution for generating the skeleton of LaTeX formulas using the `latex`, `dvisvgm`, `cairosvg`, and `skimage` libraries.
 The process involves converting LaTeX formulas to DVI, SVG, and PNG formats, followed by skeleton extraction using the Lee algorithm.

+The `latex_symbols.csv` has been generated from https://artofproblemsolving.com/wiki/index.php/LaTeX:Symbols

 ## Requirements

 To use this code, ensure you have the following dependencies installed:

 - `latex` command-line tool
 - `dvisvgm` command-line tool for converting DVI to SVG
 - `cairosvg` for converting SVG to PNG